-Home staging is the act of preparing a private residence for sale in the real estate marketplace.
+Home staging (also known as property styling or house staging) is the act of preparing a private residence for sale in the real estate marketplace.
 The goal of staging is to make a home appealing to the highest number of potential buyers, thereby selling a property more swiftly and for more money.
 Staging techniques focus on improving a property’s appeal by transforming it into a welcoming, attractive product that anyone might want.
 See wikipedia.org

 - Creates a lasting first impression

 - Home staging costs less than your first price reduction from failure to sell or meet your sales deadlines

 - Professionally staged homes maximise your sale price

 - Home staging will enhance the positives and minimise the negatives of your home

 Read More >>

 Should you pay for home stagers when selling your home?

 Does having my property staged guarantee that my home will sell?